 DUER HOT SPRINGS TREK – 18 DAYS

-This is one of the most challenging treks available in Bhutan and route partially overlaps with the trail of the legendary Snowman Trek, the most difficult trek in the world.
-This grueling nine day journey will take you up to the Duer Hotsprings, arguably the most beautiful hot springs in the Himalayas.
+This is one of the most challenging treks available in Bhutan and routes partially overlap with the trail of the legendary Snowman Trek, the most difficult trek in the world.
+This grueling nine-day journey will take you up to the Duer Hotsprings, arguably the most beautiful hot springs in the Himalayas.

 Day 1: Arrive Paro then to Thimphu

 The flight to Paro crosses the Himalayan Mountains, affording spectacular views of the awesome peaks, including the sacred Jumolhari and Jichu Drake peaks in Bhutan.
 If you arrive via Kathmandu, which offers the most breathtaking view of the range, it’s possible to see Mount Everest and Mount Kanchenjunga as well.
 Upon arrival in Paro, you will be greeted by our representative and transferred to your hotel.
 In the afternoon you can visit the Paro Dzong.
 It was built in 1646 and now houses government offices and religious institutions, as do all the Dzongs (forts) currently.

 You’ll cross a traditional wooden bridge on the way to the Dzong.
 You can then tour the National Museum, formerly the watchtower for the Dzong.
 It now houses a collection of fine arts, paintings, thangkas, statues, and antiques.
 Afterward, you will visit Kichu Lhakhang, the oldest temple in the country.
 Later drive to Thimphu.
 Overnight in Thimphu.